Goal-oriented adaptivity for multilevel stochastic Galerkin FEM with nonlinear goal functionals: Numerical results

 $\bullet$ \emph{Setup~1: expectation of a weighted $L^2$-norm}.
 The physical domain is the unit square $D = (0,1)^2$.
+The decay rate of coefficient amplitudes in~\eqref{eq:Eigel:coefficient} is $\sigma=3/2$.
 The right-hand side function is constant: $\ff \equiv 1$ in $D$.
 The goal functional is the expectation of the (squared) weighted $L^2$-norm: